yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-# Continuous delivery in VSTS and Azure whiteboard design session student guide
+# Continuous delivery in Azure DevOps and Azure whiteboard design session student guide

 ## Abstract and learning objectives

-In this whiteboard design session, you will learn how to design a solution with a combination of Azure Resource Manager templates and Visual Studio Team Services (VSTS) to enable continuous delivery with several Azure PaaS services.
+In this whiteboard design session, you will learn how to design a solution with a combination of Azure Resource Manager templates and Azure DevOps to enable continuous delivery with several Azure PaaS services.

 At the end of this workshop, you will be better able to build templates to automate cloud infrastructure and reduce error-prone manual processes.
-In addition, you'll create an Azure Resource Manager (ARM) template to provision Azure resources, configure continuous delivery with VSTS, configure Application Insights into an application, and create a Visual Studio Team Services project and Git repository.
+In addition, you'll create an Azure Resource Manager (ARM) template to provision Azure resources, configure continuous delivery with Azure DevOps, configure Application Insights into an application, and create an Azure DevOps project and Git repository.

 ## Step 1: Review the customer case study